MailCleaner/python-mailcleaner-library/README.md

 * **IMPORTANT:** Based on what has been done, complete the creation of both unit and integration tests.
 For this point, we should also extract Models factory created for tests.
 Take a look at the bottom of User model class and UserFactory class.
 We should extract this to a different package dedicated to tests.
+* As explained on example, there are no relationship on Models because there are no realtionships in database structure.
+I didn't wanted to created a logical bias.
+First we need to add the relationship at databases and then implement (quickly and simply) the logical relationships on the code.